-**Disclaimer: I keep getting emails from people who think I’m a Google employee–I DO NOT work for Google, nor have I ever worked for Google.
-I am a freelance writer in Silicon Valley, and I write about my adventures on this travel blog.
-Now that that’s out of the way, enjoy the blog post!**
+**Important note: I keep getting emails from people who think I’m a Google employee—I DO NOT work for Google, nor have I ever worked for

 To give some background, I absolutely adore Google, its products and its culture.
 It used to be a dream of mine to work for the search engine giant, but I’m really enjoying working for myself, so now I’m content admiring from afar.